 - Time Warner Cable News

 The professional networking opportunities available to you as student in Purdue’s online MS in Communication program can help you establish valuable connections with current, former, and future communications leaders.

 Quickly broaden your skillset to meet current communication needs with the online Graduate Certificate in Strategic Communication Management.
 Earn the certificate in as few as 24 weeks, and immediately apply your new skills to a range of fields.

 Admissions decisions are based on individual experience and the applicant’s fit with the program.

-To be considered for admission, students must complete a phone interview with an admissions advisor and submit a completed application as well as the following:
+To be considered for admission, students must submit a completed application as well as the following:

 - A bachelor’s degree from a regionally accredited institution with a GPA of 3.0 or higher